raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/source/index.rst

 How to get started
 ==================

-There are several versions of this
+There are several versions available

 * The micropython version is designed for the ESP32. **This is the one to use at the ECSITE 2022 conference**
 * The 4 LED version is the simplest.
 Best to get started